nikfrank/react-ulpan/README.md

 | /result/batch | POST | [{ resultJSON },.. ] | successMessages |

-first thing's first: let's load our exercises from the server
+so let's get to it: let's load our exercises from the server

-#### reading from the server
+#### connecting to a fake api server (reading)

 in [workbook 4v2](https://github.com/nikfrank/react-course-workbook-4-v2), we covered GET requests in event handlers / lifecycle functions... eg: